lerna-lite/lerna-lite/README.md

 [![PR](https://img.shields.io/badge/PR-Welcome-1abc9c)](https://github.com/ghiscoding/lerna-lite/pulls)

-Feel free to contribute any Pull Request, PRs are very welcome. 👷👷‍♀️

-Also please note that I'm just a simple developer & user of this lib, the same as you are, my knowledge of the library is also probably similar to yours but together we can make it better (and lighter).
+Feel free to contribute any Pull Request.
+Also please note that I'm just a simple developer & user of this lib, the same as you are, my knowledge of the library is also limited but together we can make it better.

 ### Development / Contributions